Myriopteris tomentosa: Ecology and conservation

 While globally secure (G5), M. tomentosa is threatened in a few states at the edge of its range.
-It is only known historically from Kansas.
-NatureServe considers it to be critically imperiled (S1) in Missouri and West Virginia, and vulnerable (S3) in North Carolina and Virginia.
+It is known only historically and possibly extirpated (SH) in Kansas and West Virginia.
+NatureServe considers it to be critically imperiled (S1) in Missouri, imperiled (S2) in South Carolina, and vulnerable (S3) in North Carolina and Virginia.

 Cultivation

 Myriopteris tomentosa can be cultivated in moist to dry, circumneutral garden soil, well-drained and sandy.
 It is comparatively easy to grow, unlike some other members of the genus.
 It requires high light or full sun.